TissueImageAnalytics/PanNuke-metrics/README.md

 - **Dead PQ**: Reports the PQ for the dead class on all tissues. <br />

-For detection based metrics, please refer to [this function](https://github.com/vqdang/hover_net/blob/master/src/compute_stats.py#L13)
+For detection based metrics, we used [this function](https://github.com/vqdang/hover_net/blob/master/src/compute_stats.py#L13).

 ## Set up envrionment